The General's Daughter (TV series): Broadcast

 The General's Daughter premiered on January 21, 2019, which was simulcast worldwide on iWant and YouTube.
 The show aired on ABS-CBN's Primetime Bida evening block and worldwide via TFC.

 Before the conclusion of the show, it was picked up by the Myanmar-based Sky Net which airs the same over Myanmar.

 Reruns

-Reruns of The General's Daughter were aired on Kapamilya Channel from June 15, 2020 to January 15, 2021, replacing the rerun of Walang Hanggan on former ABS-CBN's timeslot replaced by the rerun of Asintado.
-This series had reruns on Jeepney TV from May 16 to September 16, 2022, replacing The Wedding and was replaced by the rerun of The Blood Sisters; It currently airs on Jeepney TV and ALLTV from December 2, 2024 to August 8, 2025, replacing the rerun of On the Wings of Love and was replaced by the rerun of Ang sa Iyo ay Akin.
+Reruns of The General's Daughter were aired on Kapamilya Channel from June 15, 2020 to January 15, 2021, replacing the rerun of Walang Hanggan on former ABS-CBN's timeslot and was replaced by the rerun of Asintado.

+The series had reruns on Jeepney TV from May 16 to September 16, 2022, replacing the rerun of The Wedding and was replaced by the rerun of The Blood Sisters.
+It also aired simultaneously with ALLTV from December 2, 2024 to August 8, 2025, replacing the rerun of On the Wings of Love and was replaced by the rerun of Ang sa Iyo ay Akin.